Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Introduction

 The analog to equation (\ref{def.ghat}) for the Weyl vector is {\samepage } where in common electromagnetic gauge choices, {\samepage } with $ A_{\mu} $ real.
 Then {\samepage } where $ F_{\mu \nu} $ is the standard Maxwell tensor, the curl of $ A_{\mu} $, and it is real.

 These relations together with the geometric kinematics imply that the gauge invariant variables are not independent, but must instead obey the kinematic identity

-Here the ``$ {}_{\|} $'' derivative is the Riemannian covariant derivative based on $ \hat g_{\mu \nu} $, $ \hat a_{\mu \nu} $ is the self dual antisymmetric part of the metric, and $\hat a = \hat a_{\mu \nu} \hat a^{\mu \nu}$ (indices raised by $ \hat g^{\mu \nu} $).
-This identity is the source of equation (\ref{geometric.wave.eq}) once the dynamics is also specified, and that dynamics is given by the action integral {\samepage } where the $ CC $ is the complex conjugate of all that precedes it in the brackets, $ K $ is a constant (equal to $ 6 \imath $), $ \hat \lambda^{\mu \nu} $ is real, thus constraining $ \hat p_{\mu \nu} $ to be imaginary to fit equation (\ref{def.v}), and the constraint $ \hat a = K^2 $ is simply a zero order approximation (based on geometric considerations) to some better theory of the antisymmetric part of the metric yet to be determined.
+Here the ``$ {}_{\|} $'' derivative is the Riemannian covariant derivative based on $ \hat g_{\mu \nu} $, $ \hat a_{\mu \nu} $ is the self dual antisymmetric part of the metric, and $\hat a = \hat a_{\mu \nu} \hat a^{\mu \nu}$ (indices raised and lowered by $ \hat g^{\mu \nu} $ and $ \hat g_{\mu \nu} $).
+This identity is the source of equation (\ref{geometric.wave.eq}) once the dynamics is also specified, and that dynamics is given by essentially the standard Einstein-Maxwell action\cite{adler.bazin} expressed directly in the gauge invariant variables, plus the cosmological constant term and constraints, {\samepage } where the $ CC $ is the complex conjugate of all that precedes it in the brackets.
+Equation (\ref{def.identity}) is included in the action as a constraint, as it must be in order to vary the gauge invariant variables independently, $ \sigma $ is the dimensionless cosmological constant, $ K $ is a constant (equal to $ 6 \imath $), $ j^2 = -2[\hbar/(ec)]^2 G b_{0} $ ($ G $ is Newton's Constant, and $ b_{0} $ is the scale factor defined in equation (\ref{b0.C}), which relates natural dimensionless Lorentzian coordinates $ x^{\mu} $ to Lorentzian lab coordinates $ x^{\mu}_{LAB} $ via $ x^{\mu} = \sqrt{ b_{0} } \, x^{\mu}_{LAB} $), $ \hat \lambda^{\mu \nu} $ is real, so its variation constrains $ \hat p_{\mu \nu} $ to be imaginary to fit equation (\ref{def.v}), and the constraint $ \hat a = K^2 $ is simply a zero order approximation (based on geometric considerations) to some better theory of the antisymmetric part of the metric yet to be determined.
 Such a better theory should become a theory of rest mass, among other things.
+Note that when varying the self dual quantity $ \hat a_{\mu \nu} $ in the action, the identity $ \hat a^{\mu \nu} \hat p_{\mu \nu} = (1/2) \hat a^{\mu \nu} \hat P_{\mu \nu} $ is used before variation, where